Novruz in Azerbaijan: Novruz customs and celebration

 The fourth and last Charshanba represents earth, known as “Torpag Chershenbesi” or “Ilakhir Charshanba”.
 It is believed that on this day nature revives again.
 Azerbaijanis consider this Charshanba as the most important among the four and hold special traditions related to this day.
-For example, there should be seven varieties of food on the table and all of their names must start with letter 's' in Azerbaijani, such as sumakh (a kind of spice), sud (milk), sirke (vinegar), samani (prepared from wheat), and so on.
+For example, there should be seven varieties of food on the table and all of their names must start with the letter 's' in Azerbaijani, such as sumakh (a kind of spice), sud (milk), sirke (vinegar), samani (prepared from wheat), and so on.
 Folk tales say that in the evening of the fourth Charshanba, it is possible for young girls to see their future husbands by approaching to a mirror with a candle in their hands.
-Children knock at the doors of neighbouring houses and leave their hats or bags, hoping for candies and desserts that are specially prepared for the holiday such as shakarbura and pakhlava.
+Children knock at the doors of neighbouring houses and leave their hats or bags, hoping for candies and desserts that are specially prepared for the holiday, such as shakarbura and pakhlava.

 Ceremonies

 During Novruz holiday, various songs related to Novruz are sung and different activities such as tightrope walking and wrestling take place in the public squares.
 Another ceremony is that of growing samani in a plate, which symbolises the fertility of spring.
 One especially notable portion of the festival is the traditional comedic performance of the story of Kosa and Kecel – permanent characters in the holiday narrative.
-These personas and their fighting represent the conflict between Winter and Spring.
-At the end of the ceremony, Kecel wins the duel, indicating the victory of Spring over Winter.
-The Novruz holiday lasts around a week in Azerbaijan.
+Kosa and Kechal (Kosa və Keçəl; كوسا و كئچل) are two comical characters from Azerbaijan who appear in the streets to celebrate Nowruz.
+Kosa is typically depicted as a "plump skinny man with a fake beard" who can't grow facial hair and symbolizes the winter, while Kechal is a "bald myschievious fat man" who symbolizes the summer, with his name literally translating to bald-head from Azerbaijani.
+When Nowruz arrives, they play Kos-kosa (a traditional Azerbaijani Nowruz game) with the kids, paint eggs, sing songs and often fight with each other, symbolizing the arrival of spring.
+Kosa and Kechal have become one of the, if not the most, famous characters in Azerbaijani Nowruz traditions, gaining large amounts of attention and taking part in mainstream talkshows and movies.
+Their fighting represents the "conflict between winter and spring", ending with Kechal winning, symbolizing the "victory of spring".